 As first Secretary of the Treasury, Hamilton’s forward-thinking policies brought about real change.
 However, even prior to him assuming the post, Hamilton’s pioneering spirit and ability to put in place the mechanisms to deliver his vision led to many achievements that laid the foundation of the U.S. finance system.
 Highlights of his career include:

 Hamilton founded The Bank of New York in 1784.
-It’s first office was in Walton House, Lower Manhattan and today, over 230 years later, BNY Mellon is present in 35 countries, providing investment management and investment services that help individuals and institutions to invest, conduct business and transact in over 100 markets worldwide.
+It’s first office was in Walton House, Lower Manhattan and today, over 230 years later, BNY Mellon is present in 35 countries, providing investment management and investment services that help individuals and institutions to invest, conduct business and transact in markets worldwide.

 In 1787, Hamilton represented the New York State Legislature and served as a delegate during the Constitutional Convention.
 Along with his fellow founding fathers, he signed the United States Constitution on 17 September 1787.

 Throughout 1788, Hamilton played a pivotal role in the campaign to get the Constitution successfully ratified in New York.

 In 1792, The Bank of New York was the first stock to be traded on the newly-opened New York Stock Exchange.
 Hamilton founded The Bank of New York, along with the other four companies first to be listed on the exchange.

 Hamilton’s influence was far-reaching.
 One of his visionary acts while serving as Secretary of the Treasury was the creation of the first United States Coast Guard in 1790.
 Originally known as the Revenue-Marine, the group was established to collect and enforce customs fees at ports across the U.S.

 In 1915, it merged with the U.S. Life-Saving Service to become the U.S. Coast Guard.

 Due to his work as the Secretary of the Treasury, Hamilton has appeared on more U.S. dollar denominations than anyone else.